nanowallets-guide/nanowallets-json/README.md

 ## Seed types and private keys within the context of Nano

-### Nano seed
+### Seed types
-A Nano seed is 64 characters long and is what is called an [Entropy](https://en.wikipedia.org/wiki/Entropy_(computing)).
-Can be converted to a 24-word mnemonic phrase.
+* A **Nano seed** is a 64 long hexadecimal string and is what is called an [Entropy](https://en.wikipedia.org/wiki/Entropy_(computing)).
+Can be converted to a 24-word mnemonic phrase, for example, by using [bip39.entropyToMnemonic()](https://www.npmjs.com/package/bip39).
+* A **Bip32 seed** is a 128 long hexadecimal string and can also be converted to a 24-word phrase that is called a Bip32 mnemonic, for example by using [nanocurrency-web-js](https://github.com/numsu/nanocurrency-web-js)

-### Private keys
+### Private keys and derivation types
-When a Nano seed is imported into a wallet that seed will be converted to a private key using blake2b derivation (only derivation applicable to a Nano seed).
-From that the Nano public key (aka account) is derived.
+* When a Nano seed is imported into a wallet that seed will be converted to one or more private keys using **blake2b** derivation (only derivation applicable to a Nano seed).
+From that the Nano public key (aka account or address) is derived.
-When a 24-word or 12-word phrase is imported that phrase will be converted to a private key using either blake2b or bip39/44 derivation.
+* When a Bip32 seed, a 24-word or 12-word phrase is imported it will be converted to one or more private keys using either **blake2b** or **bip39/44 derivation**.
+For example, a Ledger hardware wallet is using bip39/44.

-### Bip32
+### Public keys
-A "real" seed that is 128 characters long and is equivalent with a Bip32 mnemonic.
+* A public key is a 64 long hexadecimal string and is equivalent to a Nano account/address.

 ### Mnemonic phrases
-A 24-word mnemonic phrase can be converted to a Nano seed.
-A 12-word cannot.
+A **24-word** mnemonic phrase can be converted to a Nano seed (entropy) or a Bip32 seed.
+A **12-word** mnemonic is used in some wallets but has a lower entropy and not recommended.
+A Ledger hardware wallets use 24-word by default.